Writer/director Eliza Hittman says her new film Never Rarely Sometimes Always “has been living inside me for a long time”.

 After a challenging production, the launch into the world was going according to plan.
 The film had its world premiere at Sundance in January 2020, where it won a special jury prize.
 At Berlinale Competition in February, it won the Silver Bear Jury Prize (and also placed top of Screen’s jury grid).
 Focus Features planned to build on that festival and critical momentum by launching the film in US cinemas on March 13.

-Then COVID-19 hit.
+Then Covid-19 hit.
 The film was out for three days (in mostly empty cinemas) in the US before cinemas fully shut down.
 Focus quickly decided to pivot the release online, starting April 3 in the US and now from May 13 EST and May 27 TVoD in the UK.
-Depending on cinema reopenings, some theatrical exposure could come for the film later in the year.
+It was later selected for September’s San Sebastian International Film Festival.

 Hittman sees pros and cons to the online release.
 “As a filmmaker, in all honesty, there will always be a hole in my heart over not having a theatrical release,” she admits.
 “That said, the circumstances are so upsetting and so tragic for my city and everything in the world, that I’m happy people have been able to watch it.”